JoshuaAisien/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # A shell check project

-in this project i learnt how to use ssh to conect to an ubuntu webserver
+in this project i learnt how to use ssh to connect to an ubuntu webserver